Eric Mason

-Eric Mason (12 July 1927 – 7 June 2010) was a British actor.
-Originally a stevedore working at Surrey Docks, he sustained a back injury in a road accident and end up taking an acting career.
-He made his theatrical debut in Gentle Jack by Robert Bolt, starring Dame Edith Evans.
+Eric Mason (c.
+1933 – 7 June 2010) was a British actor.
+Originally a stevedore working at Surrey Docks, he sustained a back injury in a road accident and ended up taking an acting career.
+He made his theatrical debut in 1963, aged 30, in Gentle Jack by Robert Bolt, starring Dame Edith Evans.

-His television credits include: Z-Cars, Dixon of Dock Green, Doctor Who, Bergerac, Fox, Sea of Souls, Auf Wiedersehen, Pet, Minder in episode "Come in T-64, Your Time Is Ticking Away" and The Bill.
+His television credits include: Z-Cars, Dixon of Dock Green, Doctor Who, Jack the Ripper, Bergerac, Fox, Sea of Souls, Auf Wiedersehen, Pet, King and Castle (pilot),Minder in episode "Come in T-64, Your Time Is Ticking Away" and The Bill.

-He had a notable role in Hot Fuzz.
-He played the husband of Billie Whitelaw's character, and was involved in the film's climax, where he fought Simon Pegg.
+He had a notable role in Hot Fuzz (2007).
+He played the husband of Billie Whitelaw's character and was involved in the film's climax, where he fought Simon Pegg.
 He also played the masked executioner in the 1966 film A Man for All Seasons.